-Congregational Leadership Conference
+Congregational Leadership Conference is in the past.

 Leading congregations today is hard work, but there’s help to make it easier.
 Don’t miss the Institute for Conflict Management’s (ICM) Congregational Leadership Conference, themed “Leading through Transition and Conflict,” on April 17-18, in the Ezell Center.